vechain/thor-client-sdk4j/README.md

 ##  You can find the clients toolkit under the directory :
  **src/main/java/com/vechain/thorclients/clients**

-And also there is the detail documents <a href="https://github.com/vechain/thor-client-sdk4j/blob/dev/doc/index.html"> click here</a>
+And also there is the detail documents <a href="https://github.com/vechain/thor-client-sdk4j/blob/dev/doc/index.html"> doc folder </a>

 ### AccountClient
 User can use this client :